 Why don't you do nice landscapes?

 I do!!!!
 Well, I think they're nice.
-But if you want good beautiful landscapes (and much else besides), done properly, check out Tony and Pam Bamford's Mostly Landscapes.
+But if you want good beautiful landscapes (and much else besides), done properly, check out the work my UK friends Tony and Pam Bamford do (sadly, their website is out of commission at the moment…).
 I've been friends with both of them since my London days, and have done several photo trips with them here — they know what they're doing, and how to do it, and their landscapes put mine to shame.

 Do You Use Photoshop To Manipulate Your Images?

 If you mean more than just playing with the levels, or simple cropping, the answer is yes, of course I do.
-There's even a whole gallery here somewhere devoted to it.
+There's even a whole gallery here somewhere devoted to it!
 But I almost never do it for other purposes or on my "straight" reporting images (landscapes, architecture, or people) -- I'm one of those people who actually likes having electricity poles and wires in his images, blemishes on his human subjects, or gratuitous human activity marring pristine scenes (you might have noticed).
-But having said all that, I sympathise with Tony on this... even though (again) almost none of the photos in the non-manipulated galleries here have that sort of extra manipulation or editing done to them (and I try to identify them when they are manipulated).
-I like those bland grey skies!
-And I often resort to de-saturating images a bit — sometimes that California landscape look just looks, well, a little unbelievable to anyone who hasn't lived here a while.
+And I like those bland grey skies!
+But I do sometimes resort to de-saturating images a bit — sometimes that California landscape look just looks, well, a little unbelievable to anyone who hasn't lived here a while.

 Do you belong to a photo club or do photo competitions?